One of the scariest things you can experience when you’re pregnant is finding blood in your underwear.

 6. Premature labor

-Vaginal bleeding in the second or third trimester could be a sign of premature labor, so it’s never a bad idea to go in and get checked out.
-There are things your doctor can do to help delay an early delivery and they may prescribe bed rest or medication that attempts to stop labor, mature the baby’s lungs, and antibiotics to prevent infections.
-Along with light bleeding, you might also be experiencing backaches, cramping, contractions, pelvic pressure, vomiting, diarrhea, or fluid leakage if you are in preterm labor.
+Vaginal bleeding in the second or third trimester could be a sign of premature labor, so it’s never a bad idea to get your health care provider to check it out.
+There are things your doctor can do to help delay an early delivery, and they may prescribe bed rest or medication that attempts to stop labor, mature the baby’s lungs, and prevent infections.
+If you are in preterm labor, you might also be experiencing backaches, cramping, contractions, pelvic pressure, vomiting, diarrhea, or fluid leakage along with your light bleeding.

-A vaginal or sexually transmitted infection (STI) may or may not be related to your pregnancy, but they are known to cause inflammation and irritation of the cervix, making you more prone to bleeding.
-If this is the cause, your underlying condition will need to be treated since STIs can be harmful to your baby.
+A vaginal or sexually transmitted infection (STI) may or may not be related to your pregnancy, but they are known to cause cervical inflammation and irritation, making you more prone to bleeding.
+If this is the cause, your underlying condition will need to be treated since STIs can harm your baby.
 Symptoms associated with STIs can include bumps or sores near the mouth or genital area, skin rash, burning or pain upon urination, severe genital itching, and discharge.

 What Should I Do if I’m Bleeding?

-If you’re having an irregular period and haven’t confirmed you’re pregnant yet, then the first place to start would be to take a home pregnancy test.
-If you get a positive result, call and schedule an appointment with your OB/GYN or midwife, and be sure to let them know about the bleeding.
+If you’re having an irregular period and haven’t confirmed your pregnancy yet, the first place to start is to take a home pregnancy test.
+If you get a positive result, call and schedule an appointment with your health care provider, and be sure to let them know about the bleeding.

 If you know you’re pregnant and are having some spotting, call your provider and see if they need you to come in for testing or monitoring.
 Spotting usually isn’t concerning, but it’s best to have a proper diagnosis.